 The wholesale distribution margin squeeze is expected to increase, particularly as the Average Revenue Per User (ARPU) in the GSM market declines and competition increases.

-This is according to cloud service focused company Globetom which adds that as digital service rollout expands, the demand for the rapid deployment of new service offers and bundles for purchase through retail outlets will rise.
+This is according to the cloud service focused company Globetom which adds that as digital service rollout expands, the demand for the rapid deployment of new service offers and bundles for purchase through retail outlets will rise.

 The company recently announced that it is ready to enter Nigeria with its GP3 platform, a cloud service for electronic distribution and payment solution management.

 According to Globetom, the platform has been certified by the Nigeria Inter-bank Settlement System Plc as a Payment Terminal Service Provider.

 “The initial rollout will take airtime Virtual Top-up, electricity bill payments and token vending to market, followed by airtime data bundle purchases, voucher PIN vending, pay television purchases, ISP top-up and bundle purchases as well as water payments,” according to a statement by the company.